lakhotiaharshit/academic-kickstart/content/post/Failure-Résumé/Index.md

 ### **Before Embracing IISER, Kol - 2009**

 *My aspirations always leaned towards pure sciences, but the universe had its unique way of teaching resilience.*

-- **Initial Stint at NIT Srinagar, Kashmir**
-  **Lesson**: Setbacks can be setups for greater achievements.
 After an initial stumble at the entrance examination in 2008, I had a brief foray into engineering.
 But my passion for science drew me back, and I successfully secured a spot at IISER Kolkata in 2009, one of the premier science institutes in India.